(New England) Contra

 Form: Becket lines.

-Circle left 3 places,
+A1: Holding hands, Circle left three places,

 neighbor swing.